latex3/babel/news-guides/guides/using-babel-with-plain.md

 including `\babelfont`.
 Obviously, features activated as package options won't work either.

-Hooks work when they make sense in Plain.
+Hooks work when they make sense, which is particularly useful in Plain’s DIY philosophy.
 For example:
 ```tex
 \AddBabelHook[danish]{font}{beforeextras}{\it}
 ```